Latest KS2 SATS results

 National Averages

-In all of reading, writing and maths, 59% of pupils met the expected standard, unchanged from 2022.
+Attainment in all of reading, writing and maths (combined), 61% of pupils met the expected standard, up 2% from 2023.

 Scaled Scores